Territorial evolution of Ethiopia: Aksumite Empire

 Aksum as an empire grew trade connections and subsequently expanded its territory.
 The Red Sea had influenced trade routes since the first millennium BC and still did into the Christian era.
 Aksumite commodities were primarily elephant tusks, exported through the Mediterranean, Middle East and Levant, as traders swept west from the African interior.
 In the past, the South Arabian population settled in core places of Aksum such as Koloe, Matara, Atsbi, and Yeha.

 An anonymous ruler undertook northerly conquest "beyond the Nile in inaccessible mountains covered with snow" where "Samien people" dwelled.
 When Aksumite control of the Red Sea intensified, Aksum was classified as a great power in the late 3rd century, as evidenced by Monumentum Adulitanum, and supported by Stuart Munro-Hay.
 In 330, Aksum completely sacked Meroë under King Ezana of Axum, marking the period of territorial expansion, together with his predecessor Ousanas.

-Himyar Christian king Marthad'ilan Yanuf attempted to invade Yemen by massacring Aksumite Christians and burning churches, and King Kaleb launched a military expedition in 518 that successfully soothed Yemen by defeating him and securing the Aksumite territory of Yemen.
+Himyar Jewish king Dhu Nuwas attempted to invade Yemen by massacring Aksumite Christians and burning churches, and King Kaleb launched a military expedition in 518 that successfully soothed Yemen by defeating him and securing the Aksumite territory of Yemen.

 Medieval Muslim expansions

 The downfall of Aksum led to a political vacuum in central and southern Ethiopia and paved the way for the establishment of Muslim sultanates in the region.
-Many caravans of Arabs and other merchants travelled west, ranging from the Sultanate of Showa to Kaffa and Sidama kingdoms.
-In the late 10th century, the Makhzumite kingdom enlarged its territory on the periphery of Showa, despite local Muslim opposition, while others established their kingdom towards the eastern escarpment of Showa and the Harari plateau.
+Many caravans of Arabs and other merchants travelled west, ranging from the Sultanate of Shewa to Kaffa and Sidama kingdoms.
+In the late 10th century, the Makhzumite kingdom enlarged its territory on the periphery of Shewa, despite local Muslim opposition, while others established their kingdom towards the eastern escarpment of Shewa and the Harari plateau.

 As the Sultanate of Ifat was established in 1277, the Mukhzumite sultanate came to an end in 1285 after a defeat by the sultan of Quraysh, who annexed its territory.
-The kingdom also conquered the nearby Muslim states and trading principalities, and advanced to the eastern escarpment of Showa.
+The kingdom also conquered the nearby Muslim states and trading principalities, and advanced to the eastern escarpment of Shewa.
 Economic transitions caused the sultanate to extend its territory westward after a serious clash with Damot Christian and other local populations.
 The other Muslim polities (Dawaro, Fatagar, Bali, Sidamo and Hadiya kingdoms) consolidated in the south when the Sultanate of Ifat established hegemony.
 The Muslim confederation stretched southward to the Great Rift Valley lakes, and strong trading and cultural enrichment flourished until it was challenged by a Christian Solomonic dynasty from the north.
 Medieval Islam was introduced between the 12th and 13th century, influenced by Hamitic-Cushitic culture, and fundamentally altered by Ulama and impacted by the Hajj.